dko1905/CSharpAesFileCrypter/README.md

 # CSharpAesFileCrypter

+A gui for encrypting files with Aes-256 encryption.
-You can encrypt files but there is a size limit
+There is no size limit for files.

+## Licence
+MIT